StefxM/Sprint-Challenge--JavaScript/README.md

 2.What is the difference between a function and a method?

 3.What is closure?
-When you want to make variables private
+When you want to make variables private(local)

 4.Describe the four rules of the 'this' keyword.
 -New keyword constructs a new object.